lud77/Factorize/README.md

 - [x] Expose type of endpoint throught symbols/letters
 - [x] Expose type of endpoint in tooltip
 - [x] Make background of text input panel darker
+- [ ] Pulling a connection from an endpoint to the workarea opens Panel search
+    - [ ] Panel search is constrained by the initial endpoint being an input or output endpoint
+    - [ ] Panel search is constrained by signal and type of the initial endpoint
+- [ ] Double clicking on the workarea opens Panel search
+- [ ] Task menu item to collapse a panel
+- [ ] Setting default values for primitive endpoints

 --- Bugs / Performance